jstoebel/jstoebel_blog/source/_posts/2017-05-23-honesty-kindness-and-inspiration-pick-three.md

 As far as I can tell, this seems to be the attitude among many developers: I can either 1) give you feedback that is touchy feely and makes you feel good but is useless or 2) We can get some **real** work done but I will make you feel like garbage.
 The Tweet received several objections from people wondering aloud why feedback can't be both honest **and** kind.

 In a past life, I was a high school drama teacher.
 Balancing critical feedback with kindness was something always at the forefront of my mind.
 One common approach was the so-called "Shit Sandwich", (and no, I never called it this on the job), where you pad negative feedback in between positive feedback.
-An over simplified summary of how it works would be something like this: "I really liked how you did ________, but that part where you did _________, was not so good.
-You should do _________ instead. ...But on the whole it was great!"
+An over simplified summary of how it works would be something like this: "I really liked how you did X, but that part where you did Y, was not so good.
+You should do Z instead. ...But on the whole it was great!"

 This felt a little better to me, because it helped manage the sometimes delicate feelings of teenagers.
 The problem was that the receiver of the feedback sometimes thought of it like a report card: "I got two good grades and one bad one.
 On the whole I've got a decent GPA."
 The creator thought of the good spots as as uniformly good, not needing change and the bad spots as unfixable, impossible to get any better at. **Shouldn't the whole point of feedback be to inspire the creator(s) to go back to their work with fresh eyes, excited about making their creation even better?**